 What Is a Restrictive Modifier? (with Examples)

-Unlike additional information in a sentence (which can be offset with commas or other parenthetical punctuation such as brackets or dashes), a restrictive modifier is not offset with punctuation, and this signifies it is essential to the meaning.
+Unlike additional information in a sentence (which can be offset with commas or some other parenthetical punctuation like dashes), a restrictive modifier is not offset with any punctuation, and this signifies it is essential to the meaning.

 Examples of Restrictive ModifiersHere are some examples of restrictive modifiers (shaded):